JordanDanielWest/Zero-Day-Ransomware-PwnCrypt-Outbreak/Zero Day Event Creation.md

 | where Timestamp between ((specificTime - 3m) .. (specificTime + 3m))
 | order by Timestamp desc

-// Search the DeviceNetworkEvents table to look for any suspicous network traffic.
+// Search the DeviceNetworkEvents table to look for any suspicous network traffic DeviceNetworkEvents
-DeviceNetworkEvents
 | where DeviceName == "edr-machine"
 | where RemoteUrl has_any ("pwncrypt", "ransomware", "malicious")